exis-io/exis-io.github.io/pages/general/Home.md

 Exis helps developers write simpler code for their applications.
 We do this by removing the error-prone, boilerplate code that is required for any app written today - leaving behind only the application logic.

 * Check out our [Benefits](/pages/general/Benefits.md) page for a quick overview.
+* Take a minute and try out our [Tour of Exis](/pages/tour/basics.md) with live examples.
 * [Exis Architecture](/pages/general/ExisArch.md) has great details too.